Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work, we proposed a hybrid quantum-classical heuristic algorithm for the maximum cut problem.
-The guiding idea is to combine the ability of classical integer programming to solve large relaxations with the ability of quantum optimization to find high-quality solutions quickly.
+The guiding idea is to combine the ability of classical integer programming to solve large relaxations with the \tb{promise} of quantum optimization to find high-quality solutions quickly.
 The algorithm is particularly well-suited for integration in classical integer programming for two reasons: First, it relies on relaxation solutions and, second, it helps to avoid enumeration in classical branch-and-cut.
 More specifically, we use the well-known technique of graph shrinking to reduce problem size such that it can be handled by quantum hardware with limited resources.
 To this end, we shrink according to an optimum of the cycle relaxation of the cut polytope.
-Furthermore, we improved the applicability of QAOA for weighted MaxCut, which builds the quantum part in the hybrid algorithm, by deriving optimal parameters for instances on regular and triangle-free graphs with weights following a binary distribution.
+Furthermore, we improved the applicability of \tb{depth-1} QAOA for weighted MaxCut, which builds the quantum part in the hybrid algorithm, by deriving optimal parameters for instances on regular and triangle-free graphs with weights following a binary distribution.
 This result motivates a parameter estimate for arbitrary instances.

 Our experiments give a proof-of-principle for the applicability of the proposed methods.
-Although all considered instances can be solved in reasonable time by purely classical algorithms, the results indicate a possible benefit for integer programming when QC improves.
+Although all considered instances can be solved in reasonable time by purely classical algorithms, the results indicate a potential benefit for integer programming, when QC improves.
 First, the proposed QAOA parameter estimate works well in practice.
-This improves the applicability of QAOA since it simplifies classical parameter optimization.
-Second, when combining shrinking with QAOA, we observed that linear programming can shrink problem size significantly without losing optimality.
-Furthermore, we observed that shrinking is indeed beneficial for QAOA when executed on current quantum hardware.
-Of course, a more thorough evaluation on a wider range of instances is needed to investigate the performance in more detail.
+This improves the applicability of \tb{depth-1} QAOA since it renders classical parameter optimization unnecessary.
+Second, when combining shrinking with QAOA, we observed that linear programming can shrink problem size significantly without losing optimality. \tb{In particular, linear programming outperforms depth-1 RQAOA on sparse instances.} Furthermore, we observed that shrinking is indeed beneficial for QAOA when executed on current quantum hardware. \tb{Our results indicate that depth-1 QAOA is strongly limited in finding optimum solutions and quantum algorithms of higher quality are needed for practical utility.} Of course, a more thorough evaluation on a wider range of instances is needed to investigate the performance of our method in more detail.